megaunit/gradient_descent_animation/README.md

-# gradient_descent_animation
+# Gradient Descent Animation
-This is a manim animation to illustrate the concept of gradient descent (especially for simple linear regression), implemented using ManimCE
+This is an animation video to illustrate the concept of gradient descent (especially for simple linear regression), implemented using ManimCE

+None: This is my first Manim project, so the code might not be the best in terms of organization and readability, especially with the unique style of Manim coding